 3. Perform a test

-Testing can help you figure out what may be contributing to your increased sensitivity or symptoms.
+Patch testing can help you figure out what may be causing your skin sensitivity.
 You can develop a reaction to products over time that you have tolerated in the past.
 Additionally, companies can change ingredients without major changes to packaging design.

 If you are concerned about your skin reaction or response to a new skin product, apply a small amount of the product in a concealed area, like the inside of your arm.
 If you notice no redness or reaction to the product after applying it to the same spot for several days, you are likely not allergic to the product.